dylan-lang/opendylan/documentation/core-reference/source/threads.rst

 Atomicity
 ---------

-In general, the Threads library guarantees that assignments to slots and variables are atomic.
+In general, the Threads module guarantees that assignments to slots and variables are atomic.
 That is, after an assignment, but before synchronization, another thread will see either the old value or the new value of the location.
 There is no possibility of seeing a half-way state.

-In some circumstances, when a slot or a variable is specialized to be of a particularly constrained type, the Threads library does not guarantee atomicity of assignments.
+In some circumstances, when a slot or a variable is specialized to be of a particularly constrained type, the Threads module does not guarantee atomicity of assignments.
 Such a type may include a subtype of *<double-float>* or a subtype of *<extended-float>*.
 It may not include any other type that is either defined in the current specification of